exonum/exonum-doc/src/architecture/transactions.md

 ### Payload length

-The length of the message after the header.
-It includes both body and signature lengths.
+The length of the message body after the header.
+It does not include the signature length.

 **Binary presentation:** `u16` (unsigned 2 bytes).
 **JSON presentation:** number.